abdelrahmankhaled2/Database/README.md

 - Identify the parents of a specific student.
 - Find the location and room details for a given student.
 - Obtain information about the departmental manager.

-## Usage

-This database can be utilized as a foundation for building applications related to student management systems, academic institutions, or any scenario requiring the organized storage of student, department, location, room, and parent data.

 ## Final.txt